 Being dispensed the wrong dosage at the pharmacy

 Being dispensed the wrong dosage at the pharmacy is a prime example of pharmacy negligence.
-They have given you a dose different from that prescribed by your doctor, and you are the one to suffer the consequences.
+They have given you a dose different from that prescribed by your doctor, and you are the one to suffer the medical errors with your prescription.

 The sticker on your bag may match what the doctor prescribed, but what is inside could be completely different.